nus-cs2103-AY2021S1/ip/docs/README.md

     [E][✔] Google Career Talk (at: U-Town)

 ### 5. `list` - List all tasks
-Displays all tasks currently in the list.
+Display all tasks currently in the list.

 Example of usage: